gabycb/gabycb.github.io/index.md

 <section class="block work">
   <h2>What I Do</h2>
   <p class="tagline">
       I design AI-enabled decision systems for complex, high-stakes and emerging problems.
 In my day job at Microsoft, this is for regulated industries and enterprises responsible for financial services around the world.
-In my free time, this is for bias detection and STEM outreach.
+In my other projects, this is for bias detection and STEM outreach.
 I write and lead, and sometimes I also code.
     </p>
   <p class="block-text">
-    I am a technology leader with experience at Microsoft, NASA, MIT, and the Department of Defense.
-At MIT, I studied product design and machine learning for disaster response technology development, with some of my work published <a href="https://dspace.mit.edu/handle/1721.1/122221" target="_blank">here</a>.
-In the military, I led cross-functional teams and analytical studies.
-In the tech world now, I lead enterprise-level transformations for companies to become frontier and implement the latest in AI and agents at scale, follow my best practices and the latest on AI via my <a href="https://medium.com/@gabycbarrera" target="_blank">Medium page</a>.
-I work with various organizations for research on bias detection in algorithms and for outreach and community development in STEM programs. <br>
+    While not working, I am writing the latest on AI via my <a href="https://medium.com/@gabycbarrera" target="_blank">Medium page</a> or reading to reach my goal of 75 books this year.
+I also write, post, and speak at conferences on educational outreach because I believe everyone - no matter what age, gender, background, or what anyone else says - can and should reach for their dreams.
+I did this when my parents moved my family to the US, and I ended up reaching my dreams and beyond by getting to work at Microsoft, NASA, MIT, and the national government.
+Let's keep going, si se puede. <br>
   </p>
 </section>